1994 Atlantic hurricane season: Tropical Storm Alberto

 The first storm of the season formed on June 30 near the western tip of Cuba.
 Initially tracking westward, the depression turned towards the north, though it remained poorly defined.
 Early on July 2, the depression organized into Tropical Storm Alberto.
-Alberto peaked as a tropical storm with winds of 65 mph, and made landfall near Destin, Florida on July 3.
+Alberto peaked as a tropical storm with maximum sustained winds of 65 mph (100 km/h) and a minimum atmospheric pressure of 993 mbar, and made landfall near Destin, Florida, on July 3.
 The storm quickly weakened to a tropical depression over Alabama as it continued to the northeast, but retained a well-organized circulation.
 High pressures built to its north and east, causing the remnant tropical depression to stall over northwestern Georgia.
 It began a westward drift and dissipated over central Alabama on July 7.

 Early in its duration, the storm dropped up to 10 in of rain over parts of Cuba.
 In the United States, Alberto triggered some of the worst flooding ever observed across portions of Georgia, Alabama, and Florida.
 As a result of the storm's slow motion, 27 in of rain fell in some locations.
 Due to flash flooding, 33 deaths were reported, with 31 in Georgia and 2 in Alabama.
 Approximately 50,000 people evacuated their homes, while over 18,000 dwellings were damaged or destroyed, and in excess of 1,000 roads sustained damage.
 About 900000 acres of crops were affected by the storm, and 218 dams failed.
-Total damage from the storm amounted to $1.03 billion (1994 USD).
+Total damage from the storm amounted to $1.03 billion.
 The flooding from Alberto is considered one the worst natural disasters in Georgia's history.

 Tropical Depression Two

-The origins of the depression were from a broad upper-level trough that extended northeastward from The Bahamas.
+The origins of the depression were from a broad upper-level trough that extended northeastward from the Bahamas.
 An area of convection developed near the Bahamas, spawning a low-pressure area on July 19.
 The next day, the system organized into Tropical Depression Two, after confirmation from the Hurricane Hunters.
 Upon developing, the depression was poorly organized, with most of the thunderstorms located south of the center.
-On July 20, the circulation became better organized as the convection increased; however, the depression moved ashore near Georgetown, South Carolina at 1400 UTC without intensifying beyond winds of 35 mph.
-As it moved inland, it turned to the north, dissipating on July 21 near Charlotte, North Carolina.
-The remnant low continued northeastward across the northeastern United States, becoming unidentifiable on July 22 while entering Nova Scotia.
+On July 20, convection increased near the center; however, the depression struck near Georgetown, South Carolina, at 14:00 UTC with winds of 35 mph (55 km/h) and a minimum pressure of 1015 mbar.
+Moving northwestward, the cyclone dissipated on July 21 near Charlotte, North Carolina, while the remnant low tracked northeastward until becoming unidentifiable on July 22 while entering Nova Scotia.

 The depression was never forecast to attain tropical storm status.
 Officials issued flash flood watches for portions of the southeastern United States.
-Tropical Depression Two dropped light rainfall throughout the Southeastern United States, the Mid-Atlantic, and parts of New England.
+Light rains fell throughout the Southeastern United States, the Mid-Atlantic, and parts of New England, peaking at 6.84 in in Hamlet, North Carolina.
 It was the first tropical system to make landfall in South Carolina since Hurricane Hugo.
-Rainfall peaked at 6.84 in in Hamlet, North Carolina.
-There were no reports of damage or casualties associated with Tropical Depression Two.